 Now, locate the “Create Application” button and click it

-Here you can select Python version, domain or sub domain name, and write your app directory name for your application, I have chosen Python 3.6.8, selected my sub domain name and given app root directory name, which can found from ‘File Manager” page.
+Here you can select Python version, domain or sub domain name, and write your app directory name for your application, I have chosen Python 3.6.8, selected my sub domain name and given app root directory name, which can be found from ‘File Manager” page.

 Once, you are done with Python version, Application root, and Application URL, click create on the right top.
-“Create” can be any where on this page, on mine it’s on the right top.
+“Create” can be anywhere on this page, on mine it’s on the right top.

-View in the browser
+View Python App in the Browser

 Activate Python Virtual Environment

-You just created your first Python Application in Cpanel.
+You just created your first Python Application in cPanel.
 Now, let’s activate the python virtual environment.

 Copy the underlined terminal command

-Once you have copied the this command, go back to cPanel home page and look up for “TERMINAL” and launch it.
+Once you have copied this command, go back to cPanel home page and look up for “TERMINAL” and launch it.

 Paste the Terminal Command here

-Let’s Install Django
+Install Django on cPanel